yifeng-ruan/ChatSystem/README_Ryan.md

 2. npm run build-server
 3. create a new process and exec `npm run build-clientA`
 4. create a new process and exec `npm run build-clientB`
+5. create Redis server with port of 6380

 You can open the following link to see the features that finished.